 WIPO: World Intellectual Property Organization, 34, chemin des Colombettes, CH-1211 Geneva 20, Switzerland

 , Place du Portage I, 50 Victoria Street, Room C-114, Gatineau QC K1A 0C9

 The United States Patent and Trademark Office also maintains a list and copies of various fake invoices.
-The current list can be found at the bottom of the page here.
+The current list can be found at the bottom of this "Caution: misleading notices" article.

 The World Intellectual Property Organization (legit) also maintains an extensive list and copies of letters from foreign scammers.
 The current WIPO list can be found in this "WARNING: Requests for Payment of Fees" article.